wp-plugins/message-flow/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Message Flow generates a CoverFlow-like interface for your podcast episodes.
+Message Flow generates a CoverFlow-like interface for your blog posts.

 == Description ==

-Message Flow provides you with a shortcode you can use on your posts and pages to display your podcasts (either driven by [PowerPress](http://wordpress.org/extend/plugins/powerpress/) or an external RSS feed) in a JavaScript widget powered by [ContentFlow](http://www.jacksasylum.eu/ContentFlow/).
+Message Flow provides you with a shortcode you can use on your posts and pages to display your posts in a JavaScript widget powered by [ContentFlow](http://www.jacksasylum.eu/ContentFlow/).

+It even supports podcast integration with [PowerPress](http://wordpress.org/extend/plugins/powerpress/) and external podcast feeds.

 = Usage =
+Show the ten latest posts:
+`[message-flow]`

 Show the ten latest podcast episodes:
-`[message-flow]`
+`[message-flow podcasts_only="true"]`

 Show the five latest posts from category number 11:
 `[message-flow numberposts="5" category="11"]`